 SRP currently offers an incentive of up to $3,600 ($300 per DC-kWh) for Arizona residential customers who purchase and install qualifying battery storage systems – including Tesla Powerwall battery products.
 The incentive is only available for up to 4,500 SRP customers on a first-come first-served basis during a 36-month period, beginning in May 2018.

-As long as the battery you install is 100% filled by solar energy, you are eligible for the 30% Solar Investment Tax Credit (ITC) for Arizona residents.
-The 30% ITC is only available through the year 2019.
+If your battery is combined with a solar energy system, you may eligible for the 30% Solar Investment Tax Credit (ITC) for Arizona residents.
+The full 30% ITC is only available through the year 2019.
 In 2020, the incentive drops to 26%, then drops again to 22% in 2021 before ending permanently for Arizona homeowners in 2022.

 With a whole home backup system, you can add just enough batteries to offset the most expensive on-peak utility hours, or add more to keep your house operational during an extended power outage.
 These types of systems are highly customized and unique to each family and utility rate plan.
 In some cases, an upgrade to your electrical panel may also be required.
 Our experts will advise during the free consultation phase.